Turner and Margate

 6. Turner lived at Sophia Booth’s house between 1827 and 1847.
 After Sophia’s husband Mr Booth died in 1833, Turner adopted the name Booth and lived at her guesthouse, becoming Sophia’s long-term companion.

-7. Sophia Booth died in 1851.
+7. Sophia Booth died in 1878 and is buried in St John's graveyard.
 At the end of Margate’s Harbour Arm stands a bronze shell lady, named after her, looking longingly out to sea, waiting for Turner to return.
 The shell lady was made by local artist Ann Carrington.

 8. Turner Contemporary, one of the UK’s leading art galleries, opened on 16th April 2011.
 Turner was the founding inspiration for the gallery, for his inquisitive, curious, experimental and provocative approach to art.
 He was an innovative and controversial artist in his day, and was voted the nation’s favourite painter in 2015.